bccevc/evc-programs/README.md

 Welcome to BCC's unofficial EVC repository.
-Please email adlexegam@gmail.com to have your GitHub added and to make edits. :3
+Please email adlexegam@gmail.com to have your GitHub added and to make edits. :D